 Cosgrove is Associate Professor at the University of Massachusetts, Boston.
 She received her PhD in Clinical Psychology from Duquesne University.
 Her latest book, Psychiatry Under the Influence, written with co-author Robert Whitaker, was published in April 2015.

-Director of Bioethics Research and Policy, Cleveland Clinic Assistant Professor, Department of Medicine, Case Western
+Scientific Director of Research, Office of Patient Experience, Cleveland Clinic Assistant Professor, Department of Medicine, Case Western

 Aaron Swartz is a writer, hacker, and activist.
 He co-authored the RSS 1.0 specification, helped develop standards for the Semantic Web, and designed the metadata system for Creative Commons.
 He co-founded Reddit.com, an online news startup acquired by Condé Nast, and architected OpenLibrary.org.
 His writing has appeared in a variety of magazines and journals and he has been profiled in Wired and Newsweek.
 He is on the board of Change Congress and is the co-founder of the Progressive Change Campaign Committee.
 During the fellowship year, he will conduct experimental and ethnographic studies of the political system to prepare a monograph on the mechanisms of political corruption.